Passage of S.J.Res. 57

 or limit a dealer’s ability to discount credit for consumers.
 By limiting market competition, the CFPB’s policy would have increased the

 The CFPB based its 2013 policy on the claim that discounted interest rates create a fair-credit risk, but a nonpartisan study of the agency’s policy found significant flaws, such as a 41 percent error rate in classifying the background of a significant group of consumers.
 The CFPB’s own review of this same group revealed a 20 percent error rate.
 The agency’s method of identifying the background of consumers was flawed because it was based solely on a borrower’s ZIP code and last name.
 Also, the agency ignored legitimate business factors that can affect finance rates (e.g., helping customers meet their budget needs).
 The CFPB knew of these serious flaws with the guidance yet failed to correct them.

-- The Government Accountability Office determined that CFPB’s guidance, which attempted to make a major policy change to the auto lending market without important basic procedural safeguards, is a rule under the Congressional Review Act.
+- The Government Accountability Office determined that CFPB’s guidance, which attempted to make a major policy change to the auto lending market without important basic procedural safeguards, was in the "guise" of guidance.
 By circumventing

-the rulemaking process, the agency attempted to avoid transparency, prior notice and public comment, and the provision in the Dodd-Frank Act (Sec.
-1029(a)) that explicitly prohibits the CFPB from regulating auto dealers and keeps regulatory oversight
+the rulemaking process, the agency attempted to avoid transparency, prior notice and public comment, denied the public prior notice and comment, and sought to evade Section 1029(a) of the Dodd-Frank Act, which explicitly prohibits the CFPB from regulating auto dealers.

 fair lending statutes or implementing regulations.